 Failure to act with integrity or comply with applicable laws and regulations can have a severe adverse impact on PacificSource and its business.
-PacificSource will thoroughly research any allegation of potential non-compliance or fraud, waste, or abuse.
-If it is found that a PacificSource employee, FDR or board member is not meeting PacificSource's compliance expectations or is in violation of this Code of Conduct, appropriate action will be taken, including but not limited to disciplinary actions and reporting of the conduct to the appropriate regulatory agency or law enforcement.
+PacificSource will thoroughly research any allegation of potential non-compliance or FWA.
+If it is found that a PacificSource employee, Delegate/Delegated Entity, or Board member is not meeting PacificSource's compliance expectations or is in violation of this Code of Conduct, appropriate action will be taken, including but not limited to disciplinary actions and reporting of the conduct to the appropriate regulatory agency or law enforcement.